b9swift/CI-System/README.md

 - `XC_RESULT_BUNDLE`, path to xcresult bundle.
 - `XC_LOG_FILE`, path to log file.
 - `XC_BEAUTIFY`, set to `true` to format output using xcbeautify.

-Outputs:

-- `CI_XCBEATIFY_USED`, whether xcbeautify is actually used.

 ## Run Tests